GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 problems, ask questions and more generally letting users interact with the developers of a project: they, however, are only useful as long as they are used correctly.
-This project has few rules regarding issues:
+This project has a few rules regarding issues:

 - help requests in the issues are accepted as long as you first read everything else and nothing you have tried works;